wekesa931/Anata/README.md

 5. Create a new `.env` on the root dir and add the required variables from `.env.example`.
 The environment variables can be accessed [here](https://antara.1password.com/vaults/vlce5zlfjwpfukscylhotjfbga/allitems/2xfh2jcgdj4y6hfelfe3h2hf3a)
 6. run `npm run dev`

+# Styling and theming
+We use for styling.
+Tailwind is a utility-first CSS framework for rapidly building custom user interfaces.
+It is a low-level CSS framework that gives you all of the building blocks you need to build designs without any annoying opinionated styles you have to fight to override.
+To learn more about tailwind check out their [docs](https://tailwindcss.com/docs/installation).

+The themes can be configured within the `tailwind.config.js` to enable theme related changes.
+The themes are configured in the `src/styles/themes.js` file.

+To generate tailwind css and watch for changes during development run `npm run tailwind:dev`.
+To generate the tailwind css for production run `npm run tailwind:prod`.
+For a reference on production optimizations check out the [docs](https://tailwindcss.com/docs/optimizing-for-production).

 # Tests

 We use [jest](https://jestjs.io/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) for unit tests.
 To run tests: `npm run test` or `npm run test:watch` in watch mode.